AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 In the body of the :ada:`Put_Float_Integer` procedure, we're using the :ada:`New_Line`, :ada:`Increase_Indent` and :ada:`Decrease_Indent` procedures to improve the format of the string returned by the :ada:`Float_Integer'Image` attribute.
-Using these procedures, you can write any kind of format for your custom type.
+Using these procedures, you can create any kind of output format for your custom type.